 03 of 10

-"Bartender" is one of the oldest magazines dedicated to mixing drinks and it remains a good read for bartenders.
-It features profiles of bars and bartenders, liquor reviews, and much more.
+"Bartender" is one of the oldest magazines dedicated to mixing drinks, and it remains a good read for pro and home bartenders alike.
+It features profiles of bars and bartenders, liquor reviews, drink recipes, and tips.
+Published just three times a year, a print subscription is available, and the digital subscription is free to newsletter subscribers.

 04 of 10